rombrew/phobia/doc/PortingGuide.md

 The voltage divider (R1, R2) and filter capacitor (C1) are used to measure the terminal voltage (uA, uB, uC).
 This scheme forms an exponential integrator that allows us to restore the pulse width by measured voltage.
 Optional resistor R3 is used to bias the operating point.
+You can skip voltage sensing if you do not need related features.

 	                         +------< REF